joshwaaaah/jh-eleventy-personal-site/src/posts/accessible-accordion.md

 ---
 title: Accessible accordions
 excerpt: An accordion is probably one of the most used components across the Web and provides a simple way of expanding and hiding content.
 It's often found on FAQ pages, or with content that's a little too unweiedly to be shown at all times.
+Let's take a look at how to create one!
 ---

 ## The Markup